 Here are some simple tips to get your tree sapling off to a great start:

-How to Dig the Whole for Your Trees
+How to Dig the hole for Your Trees

 - Tip- Lay a tarp next to where you will be digging for easier cleanup.

-- Remove sod from the planting area and soil from the hole.
+- Remove the sod from the planting area and soil from the hole.

 - Dig a hole minimum of 6-8″ wider than the root ball on all sides and slightly shallower than the root ball is deep.

 - The ball should set on undisturbed soil to prevent settling.